 As I was watching this "disturbance in the force" play out, I was becoming more and more disheartened.
 People were upset with the Church, people were upset with organized religion in general.
 I was seeing a lot of stone casting, but no one focused on "How much gluten constitutes a low-gluten wafer?"

 Making choices about ones diet is a personal matter.
 Factor in a spiritual practice, and it complicates the matter exponentially.

 If you're not the religious type, this situation may not make much sense to you.
 That's fine, this is not your issue to tackle.
 Please feel free to move on to a more suitable topic.

 If you are the religious type, particularly Catholic, this situation was likely to induce some level of stress.

 Sometimes, difficult decisions must be made.
 I share these facts neither in-favor-of nor opposition-to, but in an effort to help others make an informed decision.

 We now know a low-gluten wafer contains magnitudes less gluten than a slice of gluten-free bread.

-We now know the wafers from The Benedictine Sisters might very well qualify for GFCO certification (made in a dedicated GF facility and less than 10 parts per million of gluten).
+The wafers from The Benedictine Sisters might very well qualify for gluten-free certification (made in a dedicated GF facility and less than 10 parts per million of gluten).

 I hope these facts make it easier for someone to reconcile this conundrum.